Discover the most sustainable cities in the world

 A sustainable city is one that has been able to introduce greenery into the urban environment to reduce CO2 emissions and improve the quality of its air, has promoted renewable energies to conserve and protect natural resources, has successfully implemented sustainable mobility and the use of public transport, and is committed to a circular economy.

-The Sustainable Cities Index [PDF], developed by ARCADIS in collaboration with the United Nations Human Settlements Programme (UN-HABITAT), is an annual report that is supported by the study of the three pillars of sustainability, whose objective is to develop a rating system for the 100 most sustainable cities in the world.
+The Sustainable Cities Index [PDF] External link, opens in new window., developed by ARCADIS in collaboration with the United Nations Human Settlements Programme (UN-HABITAT), is an annual report that is supported by the study of the three pillars of sustainability, whose objective is to develop a rating system for the 100 most sustainable cities in the world.
 These pillars are:

 - The social component: Factors related to the quality of life of a city's inhabitants — health, work, and education —.